Platform logo

 Favouring a square shape more than a rectangular shape

-Creating an interface space between the birth room and corridor
+Creating an interface space between the birth room and the corridor

 Creating technological solutions to guarantee appropriate acoustic isolation

-Locating the birth room far from noise environments
+Locating the birth room far from noisy environments

 Creating design solutions for inside-outside interfaces to guarantee privacy

-Taking care of environment quality (materials, furniture, colours)
+Taking care of environmental quality (materials, furniture, colours)

 Creating design solutions to hide medical equipment

-Allowing the possibility to personalize space and furniture
+Allowing the possibility to personalise space and furniture

 3. Results